 When everybody has finished, encourage the group to think of the opposites to the adjectives that they have used and then use those to make statements with the same meaning as the original.
 You can do this example on the board first:

 School children are younger than university students.

 The students use their smartphones to search for some record breakers.

 This activity is dependent on the students having smartphones.
 In groups of three or four, they will use the internet to find:

-Have them record and report back on the measurements as well.
-You can finish this activity with a group discussion where you ask follow up questions about each.
+Tell each group that they should record the measurements as they go.
+You can finish this activity with a group discussion where you ask follow-up questions about each.

 Teacher: Where is the coldest place you have ever been?

 Teacher: Wow!
 And what were you doing there?